Atlantic Salmon

 COSEWIC: Atlantic salmon (Salmo salar): COSEWIC assessment and status report

-from Threats and Limiting Factors
+COSEWIC, 2010 From Threats and Limiting Factors:

 The causes of the widespread decline of Atlantic Salmon (WWF 2001) are not well understood.
 Several major reviews have attempted to identify and prioritize causes but there is currently no consensus.
 For example, a group of experts discussed 62 factors potentially threatening the survival of Atlantic Salmon in eastern North America (Cairns 2001).
 Of the 12 leading factors, five were related to predation, five to life history, one to fisheries, and one to physical/biological environment.
 Furthermore, two were related to freshwater life stages, nine were related to marine life stages, and one was related to a freshwater cause that manifested itself in the marine stage.